0xProject/0x-monorepo/contracts/staking/spec/spec.md

 <p align="center"><img src="https://github.com/0xProject/0x-monorepo/blob/stakingspec/contracts/staking/spec/ProtocolFee.png" width="700" /></p>

 The protocol fee is paid in either WETH or ETH.
 If ETH is not included in the transaction (by setting `msg.value`) then the fee will be taken in WETH from the taker, as illustrated in the diagram above.
+Note also that the WETH Asset Proxy is distinct from the standard ERC20 Asset Proxy, used by the exchange.
+There are two reasons for this.
+Firstly, this separation means that users must explicitly opt-in to fees (no hidden fees).
+Secondly, the Staking Contract only needs access to WETH, whereas the ERC20 Proxy would provide access to _all_ tokens that a user has given allowance for; since the Staking Contract is upgradable, this separation reduces the attack surface.

 ### 6.1 Market Making

 Makers are paid their reward at the end of every epoch.
 The Cobb-Douglas function is used to compute how much of the aggregate fees should be rewarded to each market maker.
 Market makers create staking pools to

 ###